tambapps/marcel/documentation/src/marcel.md

 this language [on GitHub](https://github.com/tambapps/marcel)

 <br/>
-Marcel compiles to Java classes.
+Marcel compiles to Java bytecode (.class files).
 You can execute marcel script/projects on any JVMs, as long as the Marcel stdlib is included in your classpath.

 As stated above, marcel is guaranteed to be compilable and executable on any Android devices.
 An android app will come soon(-ish)